Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI)

 Through culturally competent practice approaches consistent with the Indian Child Welfare Act (ICWA) and the utilization of American Indian/Alaskan Native (AI/AN) staff, flexible support funds, and community resources, MYFI decreases entry of AI/AN children into the child welfare system and increases reunification with their family of origin, transfer to tribal jurisdiction, and/or placement within relative or tribal networks.

-The goals for Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI) include the following:
+The goals for Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI) are:

-• Decrease in proportion of AI/AN children in child welfare system.
+• Decrease proportion of AI/AN children in child welfare system

-• Increase in relative or Tribal placements for child welfare involved AI/AN children.
+• Increase relative or Tribal placements for child welfare involved AI/AN children

-• Increase in transfer to Tribal jurisdiction for child welfare involved AI/AN children.
+• Increase transfer to Tribal jurisdiction for child welfare involved AI/AN children

 Essential Components